 - 1. Click OK and then Yes when asked whether you want to save and exit. - 2.
-At a terminal prompt, and as the root user, enter the command service httpd restart
+At a terminal prompt, and as the root user, enter the command service httpd restart connected to the network?"

 The server restarts, and your changes take effect.